PoultryPathologyAuburn/Kraken2_Matheus_Pupp/README.md

-# Mini_Kraken2
+# Kraken2
-Mini-kraken script for metagenomic analyses
+Mini-kraken and Kraken2 script for metagenomic analyses